Backtracking is an implementation of Artificial Intelligence.

 Puzzles (and most programming contests)

-There are different styles (each with its own advantages):
+There are different approaches (each with its own advantages):

 - the 8 queens problem (a case-study)